La-Lojban/lojban.pw/pages/books/learn-lojban.md

 na ku
 : term: it is false that ...

-Or we can use a special verb **go'i** that simply refers the main verb of the previous relation:
+Or we can use a special verb **go'i** that simply refers to the main relation of the previous sentence:

 > **— xu le mlatu cu melbi**
 > **— go'i**